Students are expected to be neat, tidy and appropriately dressed for a place of work and study.

-We have recently taken the decision to modernise and refresh our uniform and are pleased to introduce a very different style and look.
-This will be the only uniform available from our uniform suppliers for our new Year 7 students who start with us in September 2021.
+In 2021 we took the decision to modernise and refresh our uniform and were pleased to introduce a very different style and look.

 SUPPLIERS :